prasadrajandran/node-getopts/resources/gnu_program_argument_syntax.md

 - Options may be supplied in any order, or appear multiple times.
 The interpretation is left up to the particular application program.
   - Note: [@prasadrajandran/getopts](https://github.com/prasadrajandran/node-getopts)
-    will generate an error if an option appears multiple times.
-Users may choose to ignore it.
+    will generate an error if an option appears multiple times (users may choose to ignore it), unless "opts[].arg.multiple" is set to true.
+If "opts[].arg.multiple" is set to true, the option can be repeated and the arguments are stored into an array.

 GNU adds long options to these conventions.
 Long options consist of "--" followed by a name made of alphanumeric characters and dashes.
 Option names are